RobbieFernandez/logue-effects/README.md

 ## Effect List
 1. *Crusher*: Bitcrush effect for the modfx section
 2. *Ring-Sine* Sine wave ring mod effect for the modfx section
+2. *Vinyl* Vinyl crackle overlay effect for the modfx section

 ## Building The Effects (linux/NTS-1)
 1. Clone this repository: